anjanikumarkandula/Word-Frequency-Based-Search-Engine-/README.md

-Implemented Web Page ranking based on frequecy of occurrance of search Keyword To Start with we need to give one Seed Url.
+Web Page Ranking based on Keyword Frequency
+This project implements a simple web page ranking algorithm based on the frequency of occurrence of a search keyword.

+Overview
+Seed URL: The program starts with a seed URL provided by the user.
+Web Crawling: The web crawling process is done using Jsoup, a Java library for working with real-world HTML.
-Did webcrawling using jsoup and converted found content in the url to text buffer.
+Text Extraction: Content found in the URLs is converted into text buffers.
-Used KMP Algorithm For searching KeyWord in the created text buffer calculated frequency found keyword in each url while doing the webcrawling and stored the frequency in the hash Set Recommended the url as output that has most occurrence of search keyword
+Keyword Search: The KMP (Knuth-Morris-Pratt) algorithm is employed to search for the given keyword in the text buffer.
+Frequency Calculation: Frequency of the keyword found in each URL during web crawling is calculated and stored in a hash set.
+Ranking: The URL with the highest occurrence of the search keyword is recommended as the output.